How to open a fee free account in Singapore: Options from Banks and Specialist Services

 Best fee-free account offers in Singapore

-If you’re looking for a fee free account with a major bank, you’ll be able to choose between a few products - but in reality none of them are truly fee free.
+If you’re looking for a fee free account with a bank, you’ll be able to choose between a few products - but in reality none of them are truly fee free.
 Instead, what’s common is that accounts have fees which can be easily waived if you maintain a fixed minimum balance, or by signing up for other account options like online statements.
 Fees will still apply on some transaction types.

-To find an account which helps you cut your overall costs, looking for low or no fees for the transactions you make regularly is important.
-To help, we’ve compared a few different options, looking at accounts from both fintech companies and banks, and analysing their products based on whether they have the following:
+To help, we’ve compared a few different options, looking at accounts from both specialist companies and banks, and analysing their products based on whether they have the following:

 Account opening fee